F.A.C.E. School: Athletics

 While principally an art school, FACE has also had its fair share of athletic successes.
 The school's students consistently do well in school board badminton tournaments and have one Division Three basketball title to their name.
 The school is quickly becoming a powerhouse in both outdoor and indoor soccer having won a title in both since 2006 and in 2009, the Jazz clinched their first ever playoff berth in Division One basketball.
 The Jazz men's basketball team advanced to the finals, after finishing first in their division for the first time in 1999.

 Floors

 FACE is divided into six floors, from the basement to the fourth.
 The kindergarten classes are all on the first floor.
 Grades one to three generally occupy most of the second floor, while Grades 4 and higher have classes on all floors.
 There is also a sub-basement.

 There are four staircases going through the basement to the 4th floor.
 They are called "red stairs, "green stairs", "blue stairs" and yellow stairs".
 The Yellow stairs lead to the sub-basement.
 Another staircase, called the black stairs (by students) at the bottom of the blue stairs leads to the sub-basement.
-The stairs are being repainted and are no longer representative of their name.
+The stairs have since been repainted and are no longer representative of their name.